 The day to day management of the IBF is entrusted to an elected team of volunteers which consists of:

-If you have any questions about the IBF or how to join, you are encouraged to contact your National Coordinator.
-A list of the current National Coordinators can be found on this website (click here to see the list).
+The National Representatives team, who support members in each country.
+The IBF has National Representatives (NR) in over twenty countries.
+NRs are central to the IBF network and frequently organise IBF events in their country.
+If you have any questions about the IBF or how to join, you are encouraged to contact your National Representative.
+A list of the current NRs can be found on this website (click here to see the list).
 We will be very happy to hear from you.

 © 2015 IBF.
 All Rights Reserved.